sparklingrobots/nano2017/second_draft/meta/Plot.md

 2. hero receives call to adventure

 SOMEONE comes to Lo with a summoning from the Delvers, Lo ignores it and continues her normal life.
 Whatever that is.
+The Delvers decide she will need to help them because she is actually more powerful than they are.

 3. hero rejects call